dhammon/AttacksAndCountermeasures/textbook/10-SecurityTesting.md

 >```

 >[!exercise] Exercise 10.4 - Penetration Test
 >In this task, you will build on your penetration test from the previous task.
-You MUST find two additional vulnerabilities and attempt to exploit them.
+You MUST find two additional vulnerabilities on the Metasploitable2 victim and attempt to exploit them.
 Regardless of success, you must document the VSFTPD vulnerabilities AND the two vulnerabilities you identify in a penetration report.
 You may use any general format for the report, but it MUST include a background, summary, and findings sections.
-Each finding in the report MUST include a description, severity/impact, proof of concept/demonstration, and remediation recommendations.
+Each finding in the report MUST include a description, severity/impact, proof of concept/demonstration with screenshots, and remediation recommendations.
 Consider referencing a sample from [https://github.com/juliocesarfort/public-pentesting-reports](https://github.com/juliocesarfort/public-pentesting-reports) to guide the format of your professional report.

 [^1]: Missouri gov. calls journalist who found security flaw a “hacker,” threatens to sue - Ars Technica; Oct 14th, 2021; https://arstechnica.com/tech-policy/2021/10/missouri-gov-calls-journalist-who-found-security-flaw-a-hacker-threatens-to-sue/